jg1011/data-structs-and-algs-python/README.md

 # README

-This repo contains a collection of notebooks which contain implementations, notes and complexity analysis on an assorted collection of data structures and algorithms.
-All implementations are done in Python.
+This repo contains a collection of Jupyter notebooks, each containing implementations, notes and complexity analysis on an assorted collection of data structures and algorithms.
+I designed this as a reference for myself, educationally (or even as a reference for others) this of little value.

 # Progress

 ### Data Structures

 - Linked Lists
-Notebook: Code complete, text incomplete
-Exercises: Incomplete
-Solutions: Incomplete
+Complete

 - Binary Search Trees
-Notebook: Incomplete
-Exercises: Incomplete
-Solutions: Incomplete
+Incomplete

 - AVL Tree
-Notebook: Incomplete
-Exercises: Incomplete
-Solutions: Incomplete
+Incomplete

 - Heaps
-Notebook: Incomplete
-Exercises: Incomplete
-Solutions: Incomplete

-- Sets
-Notebook: Incomplete
-Exercises: Incomplete
-Solutions: Incomplete
+Incomplete

 - Queues
-Notebook: Incomplete
-Exercises: Incomplete
-Solutions: Incomplete
+Incomplete

 ### Algorithms

-# Roadmap

-- Repeat with C++
+- Sorting Algorithms
+  - Bubble: Complete
+  - Insertion: Complete
+  - Merge: Complete
+  - Quick: Incomplete
--
+  - Radix: Incomplete